hkamel/databricks-azureml-mlops/README.md

 This example uses Azure DevOps as an CI/CD toolset, as well as Microsoft Azure services to host the trained Machine Learning Model.

-* At the time of creating this tutorial, GitHub Actions were still beta.
-If you wan't to try this new feature, you have to [Sign up for the beta](https://github.com/features/actions) first.

 ### Azure Databricks Workspace